hmc-cs111-spring2016/project/documents/design_and_implementation.md

 ### Are there any other DSLs for this domain?
 If so, what are they, and how does your language compare to these other languages?

+From my original description: As far as I can tell, there are few other DSL's for this domain.
+One of the best known ones is DanceForms (see http://www.charactermotion.com/), which was often used by modern choreographer Merce Cunningham.
+However, as far as I can tell, this software is not well maintained.
+Another popular movement software is Isadora (see http://troikatronix.com/).
+However, it looks like this is more for use in projections with dance rather than simulation of dance movement.
+There seem to be quite a few straight Labanotation softwares, but they don't seem to deal with the problem of Labanotation's complexity.

+From current research: I found a DSL that requires use of a palm pilot...

 ## Language implementation

 ### Your choice of an internal vs. external implementation and how and why you made that choice.